 d.
 Payment Rates

-The PRTF statewide per diem rate effective May 1, 2019 was $610.00 per day.
-Effective November 17, 2021, the PRTF statewide per diem rate was increased to $634.40 per day.
+The PRTF statewide per diem rate effective January 1, 2023 is $792.46 per day.

 e.
 Quality Standards for Increased Rate

-As a condition for payment, each PRTF must document compliance with the following elements to the Department of Social Services no later than September 1, 2019 (with a report due to DSS no later than October 1, 2019), of the following:
+As a condition for payment, each PRTF must document compliance with the following elements to the Department of Social Services no later than September 1, 2019 (with a report due to DSS no later than October 1, 2019) and updated reports documenting ongoing compliance due to DSS no later than October 1, 2023 and each October 1 thereafter, of the following:

 Evidence Based Treatment: PRTFs must document the specific evidence based treatments being delivered and the plan to ensure staff are trained in the model(s).